Meet the Plastics Training Academy Faculty and Instructors

 Brad Johnson

 Mr. Bradley Johnson is a lecturer in engineering at Penn State Behrend.
-He received an A.S. in 1980 in engineering science from Alfred State College; a B.S. in 1983 and an M.E. in 1984 in chemical engineering from Virginia Tech; and earned an M.B.A. in 1993 from Gannon University.
+He received an A.S. in 1980 in engineering science from Alfred State College; a B.S. in 1983 and an M.E. in 1984 in chemical engineering from Virginia Tech; and an M.B.A. in 1993 from Gannon University.
 Mr. Johnson is a member of the American Society of Engineering Education (A.S.E.E.) and the Society of Plastics Engineers (S.P.E.).
 He serves on the board of directors for the Injection Molding Division of S.P.E.

 Mr. Johnson came to Penn State Behrend with eleven years of industry experience: as a project engineer in manufacturing and then design/development at Osram Sylvania Incorporated, located in Warren, Pennsylvania; and, earlier, as a lab technician at Chemical Process and Supply Company, Dunkirk, NY; and as a plating engineering for Torpedo Wire & Strip, Inc., located in Pittsfield, Pennsylvania.